Skip to content

 Storage Classes

-The firstcolo-Object-Storage / S3 provides 2 different Storage Classes (also called Swift Storage Policies).
-They are called "SSD" and "HDD".
-The storage class SSD stores the data on Solid State Drive and the HDD on Hard Disk Drive.
+The firstcolo Cloud Object Storage provides 2 different Storage Classes (also called Swift Storage Policies).
+The "SSD" storage class stores the data on Solid State Drive and "HDD" on Hard Disk Drive.
+Different buckets in the same project can use different classes by setting the HTTP header X-Storage-Policy=<HDD|SSD> during bucket creation.
+If not further specified, the "HDD" storage class is used for new buckets.

 Credentials